 But some of our readers have said they had a sticky problem.

 Lightly spray your hands and fingertips with non stick cooking spray.
 This should help with any stickiness.
 You may have to reapply a few times as it comes off after each cookie.

 Another trick for sticky dough that won’t roll into a ball is refrigerating it.
-Place the entire bowl of cookie dough in the fridge for about 15 minutes until you feel it has set up a little bit.
+Place the entire large bowl of cookie dough in the fridge for about 15 minutes until you feel it has set up a little bit.

 We have always used a name brand cake mix when making these Rolo cookies and haven’t had a hard time with the dough.
 But it is a cake mix that you are using as cookie dough.
 Remember that it will be a slightly different texture than regular cookie dough.

 This dough is mixed with a spoon.
 We do not use a hand mixer.
 You may even want to use your hands.
 Where a cake mix package is involved, some think to use a hand mixer.
 But that is not the case with these cookies.
 The dough is a lot thicker than it is for a cake.

 The hardest part is resisting eating the cookie dough balls!
 To make this Rolo stuffed cookies recipe even easier, you’ll need a large mixing bowl or medium bowl, parchment paper, rubber spatula, and a cooling rack.
 You can also make the dough ahead of time if you need to!
 You can also top them with your favorite candy bar to mix things up.